Coral Reef Ecosystem Accounting

 3.2 Condition Assessment

 Ecosystem condition accounts record the quality or health of coral reef ecosystems relative to a reference condition.
-The SEEA EA defines condition as "the quality of an ecosystem measured in terms of its abiotic and biotic characteristics"[16].
-Condition assessment requires selecting appropriate condition variables, establishing reference levels, and deriving condition indicators.
+The SEEA EA defines condition as "the quality of an ecosystem measured in terms of its abiotic and biotic characteristics"[15].
+The principles for selecting and interpreting biophysical indicators are addressed in TG-2.1 Biophysical Indicators; this section applies those principles to coral reefs.

 Condition variables for coral reefs